 All workers and officials should wear distinctive armbands, caps or other easily identifiable articles of apparel.
 Depending on the particular Sanctioned Event, all of the following listed officials may or may not be required.
-The National Convention Drag Events are required to use all of the following workers and officials:
+The National Convention Drag Events are required to use all the following workers and officials:

-- 1. CHIEF TECHNICAL INSPECTOR: He/she is to recruit a staff of technical inspectors to ensure that the cars are examined thoroughly and quickly as specified under Rulebook Section Drag Race Tech.
-He/she is responsible for seeing that all competing cars comply with the requirements as set down.
-He/she is responsible for the classification of cars, the affixing of a technical inspection passed sign and the entrant(s)' number(s) and class(es) on the car. - 2.
-SCORER: He/she is to record on a master record all official times and placements as supplied by the timekeeper. - 3.
-PRESTAGE WORKERS: They are responsible for overseeing and maintaining their assigned portion of pre-staging.
+- 1. CHIEF TECHNICAL INSPECTOR: They are to recruit a staff of technical inspectors to ensure that the cars are examined thoroughly and quickly as specified under Rulebook Section Drag Race Tech.
+They are responsible for seeing that all competing cars comply with the requirements as set down.
+They are responsible for the classification of cars, the affixing of a technical inspection passed sign and the entrant(s)' number(s) and class(es) on the car. - 2.
+SCORER: They are to record on a master record all official times and placements as supplied by the timekeeper. - 3.
+PRE-STAGE WORKERS: They are responsible for overseeing and maintaining their assigned portion of pre-staging.
 They shall ensure that the entrants are lined up in their proper pre-staging lanes and that cars running under the record for their class are impounded for the balance of the event until they are torn down. - 4.
 Refer to Section 2.3., Autocross Workers and Officials, for the description of the Event Chairperson, Co-Chairperson and Starter.